Tayto (Northern Ireland)

-Tayto (Northern Ireland) Limited is a manufacturer of crisps and corn snacks based in Tandragee, County Armagh, Northern Ireland.
-They describe themselves as the third largest snack manufacturer in the United Kingdom.
+Tayto Group Limited is a British manufacturer of crisps and corn snacks based in Tandragee, County Armagh, Northern Ireland.
+They describe themselves as the third largest snack manufacturer in the United Kingdom and the largest British-owned crisp and snack manufacturer.

-It employs 300 people at its plant beside Tandragee Castle (called "Tayto Castle" as part of the advertising for the snacks) and remains the largest selling brand of crisps in Northern Ireland and the third biggest crisp and snack business in the United Kingdom.
+The company employs 300 people at its plant beside Tandragee Castle (called "Tayto Castle" as part of the advertising for the snacks) and remains the largest selling brand of crisps in Northern Ireland and the third biggest crisp and snack business in the United Kingdom.
 It owns the Golden Wonder, Ringos, Mr. Porky, Real Crisps, and Jonathan Crisp brands.
 The Northern Irish Tayto are also widely sold in County Donegal, especially in outlets in East Donegal and Inishowen.

-It is often compared to its southern counterpart, Tayto (Republic of Ireland) from the Republic of Ireland.
+The company is entirely separate from Tayto in the Republic of Ireland which has a similar product range; Tayto in the Republic of Ireland owns the name and mascot, and Tayto in Northern Ireland uses both under a licensing agreement.
+The Northern Irish Tayto is widely sold in both Northern Ireland and Great Britain, while the Republic of Ireland brand is sold in the Republic.

 History

 Tayto (Northern Ireland) was formed in 1956 by the Hutchinson family and licensed the name and recipes from Tayto Crisps formed two years prior in the Republic of Ireland.
 The two companies operate entirely separately but have a similar range of products.

 On 13 January 2006 it was announced that Tayto (NI) was to acquire the Corby and Scunthorpe sites of the former Golden Wonder business and the contract to produce Mini Pringles for Procter & Gamble.
 This secured some 195 jobs out of 350 that were under threat following Golden Wonder's entry into administration on 9 January 2006.

 In December 2007, Tayto acquired Sirhowy Valley Foods Ltd, makers of the Real Crisps range.

-On the 14 March 2008 it was announced that Tayto would acquire Red Mill Snack foods, making it the 3rd largest crisp manufacturer in the UK.
+On 14 March 2008 it was announced that Tayto would acquire Red Mill Snack foods, making it the 3rd largest crisp manufacturer in the UK.
 Most of the Red Mill brands were transferred under the Golden Wonder umbrella but Mr. Porky's pork scratchings continue to be produced under Tayto, from the plant in Westhoughton, Bolton.

-On the 21 January 2009 it was announced that Tayto has acquired Jonathan Crisp, the trading name of Natural Crisps Ltd, based in Staffordshire, England.
+On 21 January 2009 it was announced that Tayto had acquired Jonathan Crisp, the trading name of Natural Crisps Ltd, based in Staffordshire, England.
 The headquarters of the Tayto group, which is privately owned by the Hutchinson family, are in County Armagh; it now has a turnover of £150 million per annum and employs more than 1,400 people.

 Range

 Like its counterpart in the Republic of Ireland, Tayto's signature brand is cheese & onion flavour crisps.
-They also sell beef & onion, ready salted, smoky bacon, salt & vinegar, worcester sauce, prawn cocktail, spring onion, roast chicken and pickled onion flavoured crisps.
+They also sell beef & onion, ready salted, smoky bacon, salt & vinegar, Worcester sauce, prawn cocktail, spring onion, roast chicken and pickled onion flavoured crisps.
 Most Northern Irish Tayto are vegetarian-friendly.